| |

 How does it cure ?

-Therefore, Ayurveda emphasizes mainly on proper dietary habits (Aahara) and physical exercises (Vihara) to avoid ‘formation of disease’.
+Therefore, Ayurveda emphasizes mainly on proper dietary habits (Aahara) and physical exercises (Vihara)

 If an individual suffers from any disease Ayurveda describes remedies to bring Tridosha in a balanced state thereby treating the seeds (root causes) of the disease.